mlandis/phyddle/README.md

 # phyddle

 A pipeline-based toolkit for fiddling around with phylogenetic models and deep learning

-**NOTE: we are currently beta-testing phyddle**
+**NOTE:** This *beta version* is still under development.
+Although it's tested and stable, much of the documentation and some key features are still missing.
+Feedback appreciated!

 ## Overview